X

 Home-Bound Visitation

 • We are looking for more volunteers to be part of our homebound ministry.
 You would take Communion to residents of care facilities.
-We are in the process of re-starting this important ministry which had to be put on hold during the pandemic.
+We have restarted this important ministry which had to be put on hold during the pandemic.
 If interested, please contact the parish office at (319) 266-3523.

 • How does it work?
 Volunteers from the parish are individually matched with elderly or otherwise shut-in members of the parish.
 The volunteers are expected to visit and socialize with their partner at least once a week.
 The visit can be as simple as talking, or it may involve sharing a meal, playing cards, or sharing a common interest.